-Liaison: Sally Dunan (844-2352, sdunan@hawaii.edu)
+Liaison: Aaron Tanaka (845-9109, tanaka@hawaii.edu)

-Website: http://tech.honolulu.hawaii.edu/cent
+Website: www.honolulu.hawaii.edu/cent

-FACULTY: Sally Dunan, Aaron Tanaka
+FACULTY: Sally Dunan, Aaron Tanaka, Bradley Ramos

 PROGRAM MISSION: The Computing, Electronics, and Networking Technology program's mission is to serve the community as a learning-centered, open door program that provides technical training to meet the demands of the Information and Communications Technology (ICT) industry and the needs of the individual.
 The program is designed to provide the student with a mixture of knowledge and hands-on training with an emphasis on preparing students for entry-level employment in the ICT industry.